gutierrez-arcelus-lab/bcellactivation/mgb_biobank/README.md

 First, we need a specificiation table to parallelize jobs.
 This table is create by the script `make_array.sh`.

+Also, we pre-select female individuals.
+First we run `compute_chrx_het.slurm` to compute individual-level heterozygosities.
+After visual inspection with the `../plot.R` script, we write the IDs to `./results/females_BATCH.txt` files.

 ## 1. Process VCFs

 ### 1.1.
 Filter VCFs from MGB and 1000 Genomes